google/fleetspeak/DESIGN.md

 The
 [`stdinservice.Factory`](https://godoc.org/github.com/google/fleetspeak/fleetspeak/src/client/stdinservice#Factory)
-runs a binary with flags and standard input provided by a message, and returns and output it produces.
+runs a binary with flags and standard input provided by a message, and returns the output it produces.
 The service configuration determines what binary to run.
 Every message received by the service causes and execution of the binary.
 The configuration used in the [`demo` directory](https://github.com/google/fleetspeak/tree/master/fleetspeak/src/demo)